hamzaaslam276/hamzaaslam276/README.md

 ## 🔍 About Me
 💻 Data Science Enthusiast with experience in Machine Learning, Data Analytics, and Data Visualization.

 👨‍🎓 Completed an Online Python Bootcamp from LetsUpgrade.

 🌱 Currently expanding my knowledge in Deep Learning and Natural Language Processing.

 🤝 Open to collaborating on interesting Data Science and Open-Source projects.

-🎯 Currently working on a Library Management System and an Online Bookstore Customer Order Processing System using Python.
+🎯 Currently working on Machine Learning and NLP projects.

 🌐 Check out my projects below and on GitHub.

 ## 🚀 Skills & Tools